-Wastewater Plant Sampling Procedure - Example
+Wastewater Plant Sampling Procedure Example

-Set up two samplers or equivalent at the plant influent channel and two samplers at the plant effluent channel.
-Two samplers are used to provide sufficient sample quantity and to minimize sampler failure.
-All sampling equipment must be prepared and cleaned as established in your POTW's procedures.
+Set up two-four samplers or equivalent at the plant influent channel and two samplers at the plant effluent channel.
+Two automatic samplers are used to provide sufficient sample quantity and to minimize sampler failure.
+All sampling equipment must be prepared and cleaned as established in your permit requirements and/or POTW's procedures.
 Teflon hose or equivalent is required.
 Sampling sites are specified in each plants NPDES permit.